swax/NAISYS/docs/005-multi-machine-redux.md

 3. **Local mode pausing** - Should local mode support pausing (e.g., for in-memory cost limits), or is pausing hub-mode only?

-4. **Runner capacity** - When hub routes an `agent.start` to a runner, how does it determine "first available"?
+4. **Host capacity** - When hub routes an `agent.start` to a host, how does it determine "first available"?
 Simple round-robin?
-Track running agent count per runner?
-Max agents per runner config?
+Track running agent count per host?
+Max agents per host config?